sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0100 - add-computed-fields.md

 ---
 Enables transforming a table by adding an array of computed fields that operate on the extracted table.
 For example, you can add text to each cell in a row, concatenate columns, add or remove columns, and so forth.
 This method is similar to adding a [computed fields array to sections](doc:sections-example-copy-to-section).
 In detail, this method:

 - Automatically [zips](doc:zip) the source table.
 After the zip, each table cell is a field whose ID is the column heading.
 Note that zipped tables have the same JSON output structure as sections.
-This enables you to use section-specific computed fields to transform the source table, such as  the Copy from Sections method.
+This enables you to use section-specific computed fields to transform the table, such as  the Copy To Section method.
 - Operates on the fields in the table using the array of computed fields you specify.

 Parameters